 Jassinta shows her hands, which have a two-toned look.
 The skin on joints and ankles is thicker and therefore more difficult to bleach.
 Many women come to Mama Lususu's to specifically brighten the knuckles, feet and elbows, Ackermann said.

 Customers' clothes hang over a wall at Mama Lususu's.
 Full-body bleaching takes place behind closed curtains in small wooden cabins.

 Susan visits Mama Lususu's during her lunch break to have her skin treated.
 She said she doesn't bleach her skin.

-"I am learning that there seems to be a serious pressure for women to fit into dominant beauty stereotypes in a society based on the belief that the fairer and lighter is associated with beauty and wealth," she said.
+Creams and conditioning agents are seen at the salon in a busy Kampala shopping mall.
+"There seems to be a serious pressure for women to fit into dominant beauty stereotypes in a society based on the belief that the fairer and lighter is associated with beauty and wealth," Ackermann said.

 Aisha receives a face mask at the salon.
 For two months, she had been using a brightening product at home.
 It caused acne and inflammations in the face.